Cercis canadensis

-Cercis canadensis, the eastern redbud, is a large deciduous shrub or small tree, native to eastern North America from southern Michigan south to central Mexico, west to New Mexico.
-Species thrive as far west as California and as far north as southern Ontario.
+Cercis canadensis, the eastern redbud, is a large deciduous shrub or small tree, native to eastern North America from southern Michigan south to central Mexico, west to New Mexico, but able to thrive as far west as California and as far north as southern Ontario.
 It is the state tree of Oklahoma and the official city tree of Huntington Beach.
 The prevalence of the so-called "Columbus strain" has seen the residents of Columbus, Wisconsin, embrace the plant in their city's identity.
 Known as the "Redbud City," the town hosts "Redbud Day" annually the Saturday before Mother's Day, organizing a variety of themed events to recognize the tree.

 Description

 The eastern redbud typically grows to 6–9 m tall with an 8–10 m spread.
 It generally has a short, often twisted trunk and spreading branches.
 A 10-year-old tree will generally be around 5 m tall.
 The bark is dark in color, smooth, later scaly with ridges somewhat apparent, sometimes with maroon patches.
 The twigs are slender and zigzag, nearly black in color, spotted with lighter lenticels.
 The winter buds are tiny, rounded and dark red to chestnut in color.
 The leaves are alternate, simple, and heart shaped with an entire margin, 7–12 cm long and wide, thin and papery, and may be slightly hairy below.

 The flowers are showy, light to dark magenta pink in color, 1.5 cm long, appearing in clusters from spring to early summer, on bare stems before the leaves, sometimes on the trunk itself.
 There are cultivars with white flowers.
 The flowers are pollinated by long-tongued bees such as blueberry bees and carpenter bees.
 Short-tongued bees cannot reach the nectaries.
 The fruit are flattened, dry, brown, pea-like pods, 5–10 cm long that contain flat, elliptical, brown seeds 6 mm long, maturing in August to October.